jackson951/jackson951/README.md

 - **HTML5**, **CSS3**, and **JavaScript**
 - Building **responsive** and **interactive** web applications
 - Enhancing **user experience (UX)** and **UI design principles**
+- Exploring **Tailwind CSS** for building fast and modern UIs with utility-first styling

 ---